SixArm/mast-cell-help/topics/trigger-triage-cleaning/index.md

 **Household**:

 * Clean often.
-Examples: dust daily, clean weekly, and deep clean monthly.
+Examples: dust daily, clean weekly, deep clean monthly.

 * Wear protection.
-Examples: respirator, protective eyewear, and protective gloves.
+Examples: respirator, eyewear, gloves.

-* When you enter the home, remove your shoes.
-When a pet enters the home, wash their feet.
+* When you enter the home, remove your shoes and jackets in your entry area.
+Before a pet enters the home, wash their feet.

-* Minimize mold and dust objects.
-Examples: carpets, rugs, mats, drapes, paper, exposed food.
+* Minimize objects that attract mold and dust.
+Examples: carpets, rugs, mats, drapes, curtains, paper products, exposed food.

 **Wash**:

 * Wash everything every week.
-Examples: clothes, linens, pillows, curtains, mattress, furniture.
+Laundry examples: clothes, linens, pillows, curtains.
+Spot-clean examples: furniture, mattresses, carpets.

-* Make laundry soap by combining Fels Naptha soap, borax, washing soda.
+* Make laundry soap with Fels Naptha soap, borax, washing soda.

 * Make fabric softener by combining water and white vinegar.

-* Clean the washer and dryer every week, and leave doors and lids open to fully dry.
+* Clean the washer/dryer weekly.
+Leave doors and lids open to dry.

 **Bedroom**:

-* Buy new pillows and throw out old pillows.
-Repeat every 3-6 months.
+* Buy new pillows.
+Dispose of any other pillows.

 * Sleep on an air mattresses.
 Dispose of any other mattresses.